hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.8.8 - 03.23.2022 =
+* Changed default setting for Used CSS Method from file to inline, as we think this will be the more compatible solution for most users going forward.
+If you were previously using the file method, you may need to save that option again.
+* Added width and height parameters to placeholder SVGs to prevent warnings for a ratio mismatch that would happen for some images.
+* Fixed an issue where the noscript tags were getting malformed for some images inside picture tags after lazy loading.
+* Removed placeholder SVGs on source tags since the image tag will already have one.
+* Changed settings export file name date format to be easier to organize when managing multiples.
+* Updated tooltip for Blank Favicon option to be more clear.

 = 1.8.7 - 03.14.2022 =
 * Added new Used CSS Method option to choose whether to load used CSS from a file or inline.